May 23, 2015

 What a great article, which explains to those of us that are scratching their heads, why the U.S. has to follow the House of Saud and I quote:

-But the U.S. can’t.
+The knowledge of the writer(s) at ConsortiumNews is outstanding - I usually learn something from their content.
+Highly recommended news site!Given a regime that is increasingly isolated and suspicious of the outside world, the obvious solution for the U.S. would be to loosen its ties with Riyadh, refuse to have anything to do with a religious war against Assad, and try to reach an accommodation with Damascus just as it is doing with Tehran.But the U.S. can’t.
 Saudi Arabia is not just any country, but America’s oldest partner in the Middle East.
 It sits on top of one-fifth of the world’s proven oil reserves and is the dominant partner in the six-nation Gulf Cooperation Council, which accounts for another 20 percent of global oil reserves and 23 percent of the world’s proven gas reserves.

 Love this toon, speaks the truth doesn't it?

 Key Takeaways: Iraqi Officials Meet Foreign Counterparts as Saudi Arabia and Iran Compete for Influence – On April 6, Prime Minister Ad...